rue-aubrey/datastories/designcritique.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/11833558"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ### Feedback on First Draft
-Akira reviewed my first draft.
+Reviewer: Akira.
 She's a photographer.

 Akira was able to identify the primary message of the visualization, that women's incarceration is more likely to lead to an absence of caregivers, and that there is a large chunk of arrests that lead to this.